Generation of three-dimensional cluster entangled state

-Next, we experimentally realize cluster states with 1D, 2D, and 3D connectivities.
-Figure~\ref{fig:covariance}A depicts a 1D cluster state of 20 vertices, alongside the corresponding adjacency matrix.
-Each vertex corresponds to the complex time-frequency mode as shown in Fig.~\ref{fig:covariance}B, all of which form an orthonormal mode basis.
-To completely characterize $\hat{\rho}$ in this complex mode basis, we have developed a quantum-state-tomography method for a multimode Gaussian state, which is based on the maximum likelihood estimation technique (see Supplementary materials for details).
+We experimentally realize cluster states with 1D, 2D, and 3D connectivities by addressing $\hat{\rho}$ in the pertinent time-frequency mode bases.
+Figure~\ref{fig:covariance}a depicts a 1D cluster state of 20 vertices, alongside the corresponding adjacency matrix.
+Each vertex corresponds to the complex time-frequency mode as shown in Fig.~\ref{fig:covariance}b, all of which form an orthonormal mode basis.
+To completely characterize $\hat{\rho}$ in this complex mode basis, we have developed a quantum-state-tomography method for a multimode Gaussian state (see Supplementary Information for details).
+Our method addresses known issues in multimode Gaussian state tomography~\cite{Roslund2014,Cai2017,Roman-Rodriguez:2023te}, such as the reconstruction of non-physical quantum states and the absence of complete information (e.g., without correlations between $\hat{\boldsymbol{x}}'$ and $\hat{\boldsymbol{p}}'$).
 A Gaussian state of $M$ modes can be characterized by a $2M \times 2M$ covariance matrix $\boldsymbol{V}$: